-The Group's instruments which are subject to fixed interest rates comprise the bonds issued to the general public (Note 16) and overdue receivables (Note 8).
-The Company's fixed interest instruments also comprise loans receivable from subsidiary (Note 7).
+The Group's instruments which are subject to fixed interest rates comprise the bonds issued to the general public (Note 15), the debt investments disclosed in Note 7.1 and overdue receivables (Note 8).
+As at 31 December 2019, the Company's fixed interest instruments also comprise loans receivable from subsidiary (Note 7.2).
 In this respect, the Group and the Company are potentially exposed to fair value interest rate risk in view of the fixed interest nature of these instruments, which are however measured at amortised cost.

-The Group's cash flow interest rate risk principally arises from bank borrowings issued at variable rates (Note 16), which exposes the Group to cash flow interest rate risk.
+The Group's cash flow interest rate risk principally arises from bank borrowings issued at variable rates (Note 15), which exposes the Group to cash flow interest rate risk.
 Management monitors the impact of changes in market interest rates on amounts reported in profit or loss in respect of these instruments.
 The Group's operating cash flows are substantially independent of changes in market interest rates.
 Based on the above, management considers the potential impact on profit or loss of a defined interest rate shift that is reasonably possible at the end of the reporting period to be immaterial.